-Held each fall at the beautiful Forest Hill Cemetery in Madison, this award-winning living history programs illuminates the lives of many prominent and lesser known-figures in Wisconsin history.
-In honor of the 100th Anniversary of the end of World War I, 2018 tours will focus on the contributions of Wisconsin’s soldiers and citizens during the Civil War and World War I. Local actors and actresses don period dress, giving viewers a first person encounter through scripted vignettes.
+Held each fall at the beautiful Forest Hill Cemetery in Madison, this award-winning living history program illuminates the lives of many prominent and lesser known-figures in Wisconsin history.
+In honor of the 100th Anniversary of the end of World War I, the 2018 tours will focus on the contributions of Wisconsin’s soldiers and citizens during the Civil War and World War I. Local actors and actresses don period dress, giving viewers a first-person encounter through scripted vignettes.
 Tour guides lead informative discussions of the cemetery’s rich history during the 90-minute walking tour.

-Senator Robert M. La Follette – A former governor of Wisconsin and United States Senator since 1905, Robert M. La Follette spent the decades leading up to World War I as a Progressive reformer.
-His stance against United States involvement in the war emerged from his concern for the working class and while the war raged in Europe, he pressed for neutrality.
-La Follette was one of five senators to vote against entering the war and he continued his protests in spite of accusations of betrayal.
-He voted against instituting a military draft and he opposed the Espionage Act, predicting that it would be used to suppress free speech.
-He argued that free speech is even more important in wartime than in peace.
-Due to his unpopular stance, an expulsion petition to remove him from Congress was started, but not long after the hearings were scheduled to begin, popular opinion changed again.
-Voters turned against Wilson in the 1918 elections, and Republicans won a slim majority in the Senate, making La Follette a swing vote.
-A week later, the war ended with an armistice and a German defeat.
-Later that month, a Senate committee voted against expelling La Follette.
-In the post-war years, he enjoyed growing respect for his anti-war, free speech stance.
-In 1923, after Wisconsin re-elected him, the Senate reimbursed him $5,000 for legal fees in his defense against expulsion – an acknowledgement that the case against him had been unfair.
-Senator La Follette’s story will explore the political climate during World War I and themes of free speech and standing for one’s beliefs.
+Senator Robert M. La Follette – A former governor of Wisconsin and a United States Senator since 1905, Robert M. La Follette spent the decades leading up to World War I as a Progressive reformer.
+In the time before the United States entered into World War I, La Follette expressed concern for the working class and advocated for neutrality in this global conflict.
+One of only five senators to vote against the War, La Follette, continued to oppose the war despite popular opinion, also voting against establishing a military draft, and the Espionage Act.
+La Follette believed that the Espionage Act would be used to suppress free speech, which he felt was even more imperative in wartime than in peace.
+A petition to expel him from Congress began, but as the hearings were scheduled, public opinion shifted.
+In 1918, Republicans won a majority in the Senate as Wilson lost popularity, giving La Follette a swing vote.
+A week after the 1918 election, the war ended and later in November, a Senate committee voted against expelling La Follette.
+In 1923, La Follette was re-elected and reimbursed him $5,000 for legal fees in his expulsion hearings.
+Senator La Follette’s story will explore the political climate change during World War I and themes of free speech and conviction in personal beliefs.

-Private Clifton A. Bewick speaking about Lieutenant Maurice O. Togstad – Maurice Togstad and Clifton Bewick were members of the 32nd Division, Wisconsin National Guard.
-They arrived in France in early 1918 and Maurice was quickly promoted to first sergeant.
-He was awarded the Croix de Guerre and a Bronze Star for extreme gallantry in action in Alsace in May and was given a field commission to second lieutenant in early November for meritorious service.
-On November 10, 1918, one day before the armistice took effect, a German bomb was dropped near Togstad and Bewick: Togstad lived for only a few minutes,a wounded Bewick was with him when he died.
-He was buried in a churchyard in Brehville, his body was exhumed and transferred to Madison for burial three years later.
-The service was held at Bethel Lutheran, the same church where he was baptized as an infant.
-His mother, Mina, was the first Gold Star mother to sign the charter application for the local Disabled American Veterans post named in part for her son.
-This story will be told from Clifton Bewick’s perspective and will cover themes of valor and loss.
+Private Clifton A. Bewick speaking about Lieutenant Maurice O. Togstad – Maurice Togstad and Clifton Bewick were members of the 32nd Division, Wisconsin National Guard, arriving in France in early 1918, where Togstad quickly earned the rank of first sergeant.
+In May 1918, Togstad was awarded the Croix de Guerre and a Bronze Star for extreme gallantry in Alsace, and given a field commission to second lieutenant in early November for meritorious service.
+The day before the Armistice, on November 10, 1918, a German bomb fell near Togstad and Bewick, quickly killing Togstad and wounding Bewick, who was with Togstad as he died.
+Togstad was buried in a cemetery in Brehville, and then exhumed in 1921 for re-burial in Madison.
+Togstad’s funeral was held at Bethel Lutheran, where he had been baptized as an infant.
+Mina Togstad, his mother, was the first Gold Star Mother to sign the charter application for the local Disabled American Veterans post named in part for her son.
+This story is told from Clifton Bewick’s perspective, covering themes of courage and loss.